GOVERNING BOARD OF DIRECTORS

 Musical Theatre Composer

-Leah joined OneWorld Classrooms’ Board of Directors in 2012, after assisting with the new website and logo designs and the 2012 K-8 Global Art Exchange.
-She passionately believes in the power of the arts to inspire and broaden minds and perspectives.
-Leah has written three shows with the bookwriter/lyricist Sean Grennan: MARRIED ALIVE!, A DOG’S LIFE and ANOTHER NIGHT BEFORE CHRISTMAS.
-All three premiered at the American Heartland Theatre in Kansas City, MO in 2006-2007 and were published by Playscripts, Inc. in 2011.
-They have since been produced in over 30 regional theatres in the US and Canada.
-Her family musical, JUST SO (book and lyrics by David Hudson) was produced in 2003 by Open Door Repertory Company (IL) and in 2010 by The Actors Garden (IL).
-She is also an active tutor and enjoys working with K-8 children.
-She currently lives at Phillips Academy in Andover, MA with her husband and daughter.
+Leah joined OneWorld Classrooms’ Board of Directors in 2012, after assisting with the new website and logo designs and the K-8 Global Art Exchange.
+She passionately believes in the power of the arts to transcend language and cultural divides and to inspire and broaden perspectives.
+Leah is the founder and Executive Director of Aaron’s Presents, a grants program that gives young children (8th grade and below) the opportunity to lead and carry out positive projects for others.
+She has also co-written three musicals: Married Alive!, A Dog’s Life and Another Night Before Christmas, all of which premiered at the American Heartland Theatre in Kansas City, MO, have been produced in over 30 regional theatres in the US and Canada, and are published by Playscripts, Inc. She currently lives at Phillips Academy in Andover, MA with her husband and daughter.

 Institutional Business Development, RhumbLine Advisers, Boston